 Once you complete your registration, you will receive a registration confirmation with your New Jersey Tax ID number and a Business Registration Certificate (BRC).
-Your New Jersey Tax ID number will be the same as your EIN number plus a 3-digit suffix and is used for state tax purposes.
+Your New Jersey Tax ID number will be the same as your EIN plus a 3-digit suffix and is used for state tax purposes.
 Your BRC will include a control number used only to verify that your certificate is current.
 You must display this document in your place of business.
 If you completed your application online, you will be issued a printable BRC immediately with a paper form being mailed to you in a few weeks.

-After registering, the State of New Jersey will use your address on file to mail you additional information required for ongoing compliance with New Jersey state taxes.
+After registering, the State of New Jersey will use your address on file to mail you additional information required for ongoing compliance with New Jersey State taxes.

 Income tax is assessed on the net profits (gross revenue minus expenses and costs) earned by your business in New Jersey for the year.

-In general, your state income tax return is due on the same date as your federal tax return.
+In general, your State income tax return is due on the same date as your federal tax return.
 That said, you may have to make payments more regularly than annually.
-The frequency at which you file or pay taxes will be unique to your legal structure and industry.
+The frequency at which you file or pay taxes will be unique to your business structure and industry.
 For more specific information on reporting and paying tax on your business income, see New Jersey Tax Guide: Starting a Business in New Jersey.

-Collecting Sales and Use Tax
+Collect Sales and Use Tax from Customers

 Your business (e.g., a retailer, certain service providers, restaurants, etc.) should collect Sales Tax from customers when you sell a taxable good or service.

 If your business sells taxable products or services, you must indicate that you will be collecting Sales Tax on your registration form NJ-REG.
-You will be required to collect Sales Tax on sales of taxable services performed in this State and/or taxable goods delivered to a New Jersey location.
+You will be required to collect Sales Tax on sales of taxable services performed in the State and/or taxable goods delivered to a New Jersey location.
 The Sales Tax Guide lists items that are taxable or exempt from Sales Tax.
 Review the guide to determine if the goods you sell and/or the services you provide are taxable.